MystikalGinger/Revoke_ALL_MFA/README.md

 1. Launch Powershell on your machine as an administrator
-2. Navigate to the folder where you the Revoke_MFA_365.ps1 file is stored
-	a.
-For example CD "c:\users\youruser.name\downloads\Revoke MFA all users" (replace the path with wherever you have it stored)
+2. Navigate to the folder where you the Revoke_MFA_365.ps1 file is stored ie CD "c:\users\youruser.name\downloads\Revoke MFA all users" (replace the path with wherever you have it stored)
 3. run the powershell command by issuing the following command "./"revoke MFA all Users"
 4. Follow the prompts
 5. Sign in with global admin when prompted